egoholic/juggler/ball/README.md

-# Ball is a special kind of (Docker) containers.
+# Ball is a special kind of (Docker) containers
-## `ball` package is responsible for building special "ball" part of the juggler balls.
+## `ball` package is responsible for building "balls" - deliverable endpoints that are main building part of our architecture.